Sexual violence in South Africa: Corrective rape

 Lesbians in certain parts of South Africa also face a dangerous environment.
 Raping lesbians (a practice referred to as corrective rape) is believed to convert them to heterosexuality.
 The South African government reported to CEDAW that lesbians and gays are discriminated against in many spheres.
 The government has been accused of condoning the practice for fear of not appearing "macho".

 One notable case of this was the gang-rape and murder of Eudy Simelane, a member of the South African football team and LGBT-rights activist.
-Thirty-one lesbians have died from these attacks in the last 10 years and more than ten lesbians per week are raped or gang-raped in Cape Town alone.
+Thirty-one lesbians have died from these attacks in the last 10 years, and more than ten lesbians per week are raped or gang-raped in Cape Town alone.

 Corrective rape is also perpetrated against gay men.
-A 2003 study conducted by Out LGBT Well-Being (Out) and the University of South Africa Centre for Applied Psychology (UCAP) discovered that the percentage of black gay men who said they have experienced corrective rape matched that of the black lesbians who partook in the study.
+A 2003 study conducted by Out LGBT Well-Being (Out) and the University of South Africa Centre for Applied Psychology (UCAP) discovered that the percentage of black gay men who said they have experienced corrective rape matched that of the black lesbians who participated in the study.
 Stigmatization of male victims was said to be the cause of low reporting rates for corrective gay rape.

 Violence against men

 About 3.5% of men have been forced to have sex with other men in a 2009 Medical Research Council survey.
 About 19.4% of all adult victims of sexual assault in South Africa in 2012 were male.
-Another group's survey estimates that one in five adult males become victims of sexual offences, and this figure could be much higher as a male is 10 times less likely to report a sexual violation than a woman.
+Another group's survey estimates that one in five adult males becomes a victim of sexual offences, and this figure could be much higher, as a male is 10 times less likely to report a sexual violation than a woman.
 There are very few support networks for male victims of rape in the country, which makes it difficult for men to report being raped.

 Prison rape

-Nearly half of all South African inmates surveyed by the Judicial Inspectorate for Correctional Services reported that sexual abuse happens "sometimes", "often" or "very often".
+Nearly half of all South African inmates surveyed by the Judicial Inspectorate for Correctional Services reported that sexual abuse happens "sometimes", "often", or "very often".
 Sexual violence in prisons is linked to gang violence and its power structures, and inmates who are sexually abused are targets for repeated abuse, and usually are victimized again and again.
 Survivors of prison rape have told that officials in the country are of the opinion that "[males should] expect this treatment in prison", and scholarship has found that "new inmates in male prisons are raped upon arrival by all members of any given cell."
 The high prevalence of prison rape has been tied to the high rate of HIV infection in the country.